sigtm/sketch-style-libraries/README.md

 ## What's next

 * Look into supporting Cloud Libraries
-* Merging duplicate styles if possible
+* Performance improvements
+* Update style names if they've changed in the source file

 ## Acknowledgements